 - Keep track of how long your dog had his seizures.
 If the seizures last for more than five minutes, contact your vet immediately for an emergency.

 - Make sure your dog does not bump / crash into something while having seizures.
 You won't want another additional injury.

 - Give your dog a time to recover and rest.
-They're most likely to feel disoriented, week and confused.
+They're most likely to feel disoriented, weak and confused.